One of the most common questions about poinsettia care after Christmas is, “How can I get my plant to bloom again next year?”.

 Look closley - curling leaf edges indicate spider mites.
 Mites are highly contagious and will travel to other plants.

-There are a plethora of other plants that are easier and more rewarding to regrow.
+There are a lot of other plants that are easier and more rewarding to regrow.
 Think amaryllis, christmas cactus, or how about orchids?